words Alexa Wang

 The Bahamas is made up of 700 islands sprinkled over more than 100,000 square miles of ocean.
 Its white beaches, crystal-clear water, warm surf, and vibrant coral reefs make it a dream holiday destination.

 As well as being breathtakingly beautiful, there’s plenty to do in the Bahamas.
 Whether you want to scuba-dive, shark-dive, or sunbathe in the sunshine, the Bahamas has it all.
+There are lots of exciting offshore excursions as well, ensuring you can make the most of your vacation.

 Take a look at our helpful travel guide and make the most of your time when you visit the Bahamas.